Our Value Proposition: Affordable Alpha

 - Passive Index Products: Index (“Passive”) products offer no alpha, no tracking error, and no Active Share.

 - These funds, typified by Vanguard’s products, have a high number of securities, low expense ratios (<20bps), and low marketing costs.
+(Think about the Costco example).

 - “Closet Index” or “Smart Beta” Products: Closet Index products, sometimes referred to as “smart beta,” offer little differentiation, little tracking error, and little Active Share.

 - These funds typically have a large number of securities, low to high-level expense ratios (25-100bps), and high marketing costs.
+(Think Sales Rep marketing fancy mayo, but spooning Costco mayo into tiny bottles).

 - Active Products: Active products, often delivered via mutual fund or hedge fund vehicles, are characterized by high expected alpha, high tracking error, and high Active Share.